OlivierLD/raspberry-coffee/NMEA-multiplexer/WebSockets.md

 ![Push Pull](./docimages/push.pull.png)

 > _Important notes_:
 > - We use `NodeJS` to implement the WebSocket server, because it is light and easy to put to work.
+Install the requirements as explained [above](#try-it-for-yourself).
 >   Many other WebSocket servers exist, in many different languages.
 > - The logic of the WebSocket server - implemented in ES6 in `wsnmea.js` - is quite essential here.
 > - This is explicitly designed to: